 It wasn't too bad of a time except that it was FREAKING FREEZING OUTSIDE.
 Seriously, less than a week before I was downtown on the same block, wearing a short dress and drinking cocktails on a rooftop.

 Now I am wearing a coat and pants, and missing my long underwear!
 My colleague had a cocktail that was barely drinkable, and even after holding it in her hand for almost 2 hours, the ice didn't even melt!
+There were some models painted like statues who were visibly shivering, since they were wearing little more than metallic paint.

 The fashion show lasted almost an hour, but it went by pretty quickly.
 All in all, it probably wasn't worth the $12.
 Maybe if it wasn't freezing and the goody bags were better.
 We got some lame coupons, peppermints, and Swedish Fish.